gurugubellianil/Project_Management/README.md

   - Express.js
   - MongoDB (with Mongoose) *or* SQL (with Sequelize)
   - JWT (JSON Web Tokens) for authentication
   - dotenv for environment variables
-  - (Any other middlewares: CORS, helmet, morgan, etc.)

 - **Frontend**
   - React
   - React Router
   - Axios (or fetch)
   - CSS / SASS / CSS Modules (depending on implementation)
-  - Component library (optional, e.g., Material-UI, Chakra UI)
+  - Component library

 - **Other**
   - Git & GitHub for version control
   - VS Code workspace settings in `.vscode/`
-  - Presentation created in PowerPoint (`.pptx`)

 ---